On the Double Copy for Spinning Matter: Introduction

 where $s+\tilde{s}$ is the spin of the massive line in the graviton amplitude.
 These amplitudes and their higher multiplicity extensions are relevant for a number of reasons.
 First, they have been recently pinpointed to control the classical limit where the massive lines correspond to compact objects \cite{Neill:2013wsa,Bern:2019nnu,Bautista:2019tdr}.
 Second, they have been observed to have an exponential form in accord with their multipole expansion \cite{Guevara:2018wpp,Chung:2018kqs,Bautista:2019tdr,Guevara:2019fsj,Arkani-Hamed:2019ymq}.
 Third, they are dimension-independent and are not polluted with additional states arising from the double copy \cite{Bautista:2019tdr}, the latter of which will be evident once we provide the corresponding Lagrangians.

 In this paper we will rederive and extend (\ref{eq:dcintro}), mainly focusing on the simplest cases with $s,\tilde{s}\leq1$.
 These interactions are fundamental in the sense that they have a healthy high-energy behaviour \cite{Arkani-Hamed:2017jhn}.
-By promoting QED to QCD, studying higher multiplicity amplitudes and the relevant cases for two massive lines, we will identify the gravitational theories obtained by this construction, as promised in \cite{Bautista:2019tdr}.
+By promoting QED to QCD\footnote{\fb{For the lower multiplicity cases $n=3,4$, one can choose QCD partial amplitudes to coincide with QED amplitudes.}}, studying higher multiplicity amplitudes and the relevant cases for two massive lines, we will identify the gravitational theories obtained by this construction, as promised in \cite{Bautista:2019tdr}.
 In order to do this we must observe that formula (\ref{eq:dcintro}) has implicit a rather strong assumption, namely the fact that the LHS only depends on the quantum number $s+\tilde{s}$ and not on $s,\tilde{s}$ individually.
 For instance, this means that for gravitons coupled to a spin-1 field, it should hold that

 (we have changed QED to QCD in preparation for $n>4$).
 This means $A_{n}^{{\rm {\rm gr}},1}$ not only realizes the equivalence principle in the sense of Weinberg \cite{PhysRev.135.B1049} but extends it to deeper orders in the soft expansion \cite{Bautista:2019tdr,Guevara:2019fsj}.
 In the classical limit, the $A^{\rm gr,s}_n$ amplitudes so constructed will reproduce a well defined compact object irrespective of its double copy factorization.
 In \cite{Bautista:2019tdr} we exploited condition \eqref{eq:dcintro-1} at \textit{arbitrary} spin to argue that the 3-point amplitude should indeed take an exponential structure, which has recently been identified as a characteristic feature of the Kerr black hole in the sense of \cite{Vines:2017hyw}.
 Here we will argue that despite having arbitrary spin, this 3-pt. amplitude can still be considered fundamental as it is essentially equal to its high-energy limit, which in fact implies \eqref{eq:dcintro}-\eqref{eq:dcintro-1}.